ABA

 TestKaren Lionello-DeNolf, Ph.D.
 Director

-The ABA program is designed to prepare you to become a well-rounded behavior analyst, allowing you to advance your career in a variety of human-service and education settings.
-Our program meets the education and fieldwork requirements for graduates to sit for the Board Certified Behavior Analyst exam and apply for licensure as an applied behavior analyst in Massachusetts.
-(For licensing requirements in other states please visit https://www.apbahome.net/general/recommended_links.asp.)
-All of our faculty are devoted to helping you develop your knowledge and skills related to behavior-analytic service delivery and research so that you are able to help your clients make meaningful improvements to their lives.
-We emphasize evidence-based approaches to assessment and treatment that are based on firmly established behavioral principles.
-We integrate fieldwork experiences with the coursework, allowing you to develop applied skills as you learn the science behind the interventions you are using.
-Our graduates are positioned to enter a field with increasing demand and have multiple choices for their career paths.
+The Applied Behavior Analysis (ABA) program prepares you to become a well-rounded behavior analyst, allowing you to make positive impacts for people and advance your career.
+Graduates meet the education requirements to sit for the Board Certified Behavior Analyst (BCBA) exam under Pathway 1 (see here for more information).
+Graduates also can apply for licensure as an applied behavior analyst in Massachusetts.
+(See here for licensing requirements in other states.)
+Our faculty are devoted to you, so you can develop skills in behavior-analytic service delivery and help your clients make meaningful improvements to their lives.
+We emphasize evidence-based, behavioral approaches to assessment and treatment.
+We integrate fieldwork with coursework, allowing you to develop applied skills as you learn the science behind the interventions.
+Our graduates are in demand and have multiple career choices.
 As you learn about our program, please feel free to reach out with any questions you have.
-I am looking forward to accompanying you on this exciting journey.
+I am looking forward to getting to know you and accompanying you on this exciting journey.

 Graduate Virtual Information Sessions